What Is a No-Fault State?

 It’s important to know how the no-fault system works if you plan on moving to or plan on spending time in a no-fault state.
 A no-fault state also requires drivers to carry Personal Injury Protection (PIP) coverage as a part of their normal coverage.

-To ensure that you are fully covered if you live in or plan on moving or traveling to a no-fault state, check out the important information below.
 If you find yourself considering alternative car insurance plans, download the car insurance broker app Jerry to find the best coverage at the most affordable rates.
-Signup takes less than 45 seconds and you’ll be presented with quotes from up to 40 top insurers.
+Signup takes less than 45 seconds and you’ll be presented with quotes from up to 50 top insurers.

 No-fault states, unlike at-fault states, shift the burden of paying for any medical or repair costs associated with a car accident onto each individual driver.
 This means that as a driver in a no-fault state, you must maintain insurance to cover your losses if someone hits you, even if you are not at fault for the accident.

 No-fault states do this to try and lower the cost of car insurance by removing the need to take accidents that result in minor injuries or property damage to court.
 Keep in mind that in some no-fault states, you can still sue the at-fault driver if the costs associated with the accident are severe.

 What happens if you get into an accident in a no-fault state?

 If you find yourself in an accident in a no-fault state, there are certain steps you must take.
 First, submit your claim to your own insurance company and not to the insurer for the responsible party.
 Your insurer will pay you for any medical bills or any property damage you suffered in the accident.

 A no-fault system is quick and efficient.
 You don’t have to worry about whether your insurance will pay for the claim or not, and there is no burden of proof to prove who was at fault in the accident.
 However, you are also usually limited in the kinds of compensation you can collect, including any pain and suffering you might have gone through as a result of the accident.